 *Your quote from Homeward Legal will cover common conveyancing costs in line with the information you've provided to us.
 Depending on the specific circumstances of your transaction, and after discussion with your solicitor, there may be additional non-standard fees which would be in addition to the fee quoted by Homeward Legal.

 How much does conveyancing in Bedfordshire cost?

 When it comes to conveyancing in Bedfordshire, the final fee will depend on factors such as the property's value, so it's difficult to offer a definitive answer to this question.
-Depending on the transaction you're looking to complete, your conveyancing costs could include searches, land registry fees, solicitors' fees, bank transfer fees, Stamp Duty Land Tax* and more.
-Read more in our guide to average conveyancing fees in 2020.
+Depending on the transaction you're looking to complete, your conveyancing costs could include searches, land registry fees, solicitors' fees, bank transfer fees, Stamp Duty Land Tax*** and more.
+Read more in our guide to average conveyancing fees.

 The conveyancing process explained

 Read our step-by-step guide to the conveyancing process.

 The county's biggest towns are among the biggest draws for home movers and home buyers, including the county town of Bedford itself, Luton, Dunstable and Leighton Buzzard.

 In 2020, property market experts CBRE named Biggleswade as London's best-value commuter town.
 The Bedfordshire spot was ranked No.1 out of 150 towns rated for their travel time and cost.
 Other popular spots include Sandy, Sharnbrook, Bromham and Arslesey.

 How much is a typical property in Bedfordshire?

 House-hunters will certainly enjoy the wide variety of properties available in Bedfordshire.